 Total Credits 90

-Academic advising
+Academic Advising

-The English department supports majors and perspective majors by offering a comprehensive advising team based on your personal interests.
-You will find us on the 7th floor of the Helen C. White Building, next to Memorial Union.
+The English department supports majors and prospective majors by offering a comprehensive advising team based on your personal interests.
+You will find us on the 7th floor of the Helen C. White Building next to Memorial Union.
 Our team is here to support students holistically as they navigate their time at UW.
 To meet our advisors, visit our undergraduate advising page for more information, including how to schedule an appointment.

 Career & Internship Coordinator